AI Video14 min readMay 28, 2026

 What's the cheapest way to keep generating AI video at scale?

-Kling 3.0's Standard plan at $6.99/month for 660 credits is the cheapest serious option.
-For brands producing 50+ clips per month, combining Kling for volume + Runway for hero clips usually beats Sora's old per-second pricing by 60-80%.
+Kling 3.0 Omni's Standard plan at $6.99/month for 660 credits is the cheapest serious option, with Seedance 2.0 close behind at $8/month.
+For brands producing 50+ clips per month, combining one of these for volume with Runway or Veo for hero clips usually beats Sora's old per-second pricing by 60–80%.

 Do I need to migrate before September 24, 2026?